ntop/nProbe/doc/src/tuning.rst

 Flow Fanout
 ###########

 Sometimes (e.g. when you migrate to nProbe but you need to keep running your legacy monitoring system) you need to collect flows and send them to ***multiple*** collectors. ithout using expensive software solutions, nProbe users have a turn-key solution available out of the box named **nfFanout**.
-This application allows you to collect flows (sFlow/NetFlow/IPFIX) over UDP and send them to multiple collectors simulataneously.
+This application allows you to collect flows (sFlow/NetFlow/IPFIX) over UDP and send them to multiple collectors simultaneously.

 .. code:: bash